constant-infinite/constant-infinite/README.md

 # 👋 Hello!
-I'm Tajdine – Web, Blockchain & AI Developer
+I'm a Web, Blockchain & AI Developer

 I'm a full-stack developer passionate about building secure, scalable, and intelligent applications.
 From responsive web interfaces to smart contracts and AI-powered tools, I love turning ideas into code.